actualaardvark/bashsetupscriptdocs/values.conf.md

 ## Limitations and Bugs
  - Unlike a proper config file, values.conf is implemented like a shell script with the syntax "source values.conf".
    - This means that the configuration is executed, not read.
-     - This allows for code to be imbeded in the config file, but it also can lead to config syntax errors breaking the rest of the script.
+     - Allows for code to be imbeded in the config file, but also leads to config syntax errors breaking the rest of the script.
    - Options to improve this are limited, since implementing JSON, YAML, or other configuration file support in bash is quite technically challenging, and licensing issues prevent pulling from open-source implementations of these features.
  - values.conf requires variable names before fields, as well as equal signs.
 These would ideally be replaced with colons.
 (Example: "user=example" would become "user: example")
 ## Values and Settings